ggabriel96/opzioni/docs/src/user-guide/the-basics.md

     .add(Help());
 ```

-Since we get an `Arg` after calling one of the three argument factories, we can further customize it with its member functions.
+Since we get an `Arg` after calling one of the argument factories, we can further customize it with its member functions.
-The first one we are presented here is `.help()`, which serves the purpose of setting descriptions to arguments.
+The first one we used here is `.help()`, which serves the purpose of setting descriptions to arguments.
 These descriptions are what appears in the automatic help text that opzioni generates.

-To tell opzioni that automatic help text is desired, we simply call `Help()`.
+To tell opzioni that automatic help text is desired, we simply add a `Help()`.
 Similar to the previous functions, it's just a helper, but this time to create a very common flag, which is to show the program help.